zhaohan-dong/raspberry-pi/README.md

 # Install Rocky Linux, Kubernetes and Others on Raspbery Pi 4B

+This main readme file will only describe installing Rocky Linux on Raspberry Pi 4B, you can find other readme files in the root directory.

 ### Description of Rocky Linux
 Rocky Linux is an open-source enterprise operating system designed to be 100% bug-for-bug compatible with Red Hat Enterprise Linux®.
 It is under intensive development by the community.